dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/wpf-security-strategy-security-engineering.md

 ## WPF Specifics

- The [!INCLUDE[TLA2#tla_winclient](../../includes/tla2sharptla-winclient-md.md)] engineering team both applies and extends the SDL, the combination of which includes the following key aspects:
+ The WPF engineering team both applies and extends the SDL, the combination of which includes the following key aspects:

  [Threat Modeling](#threat_modeling)